thoughtspot/thoughtspot.github.io/_end-user/search/searchiq-optimize-train.md

 See [Teach SearchIQ your language]({{ site.baseurl }}/end-user/search/teach-searchiq.html).

    1. Select a saved answer.
-   2. Click on one of the dropdown phrases that shows how SearchIQ interprets the search terms, and click **Teach**.
+   2. Click one of the drop-down phrases that shows how SearchIQ interprets the search terms, and click **Teach**.

 ### Use new searches to teach SearchIQ ###